DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 DMVPN

-- DMVPN (Dynamic Multipoint VPN) is a Cisco-Developed solution that allows routers to dynamically create a FULL MESH of IPSec TUNNELS without having to manually configure every SINGLE TUNNEL
+- DMVPN (Dynamic Multipoint VPN) is a Cisco-Developed solution that allows routers to dynamically create a FULL MESH of IPSec tunnels without having to manually configure every SINGLE tunnel

-1) CONFIGURE IPSec TUNNELS to a HUB SITE
+1) CONFIGURE IPSec tunnels to a HUB site

 ![image](https://github.com/psaumur/CCNA/assets/106411237/00c33e7f-2b28-4a33-908d-7aceff1e4092)

-2) The HUB router gives each router information about HOW to form an IPSec TUNNEL with the OTHER routers
+2) The HUB router gives each router information about HOW to form an IPSec tunnel with the OTHER routers

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7a621160-10d4-4e14-868b-3c23f6bb0a64)

-DMVPN provides the configuration simplicity of HUB-AND-SPOKE (each SPOKE router only needs one TUNNEL configured) and the EFFICIENCY of DIRECT SPOKE-TO-SPOKE communication (SPOKE routers can communicate directly without TRAFFIC passing through the HUB)
+DMVPN provides the configuration simplicity of HUB-AND-SPOKE (each SPOKE router only needs one tunnel configured) and the EFFICIENCY of DIRECT SPOKE-TO-SPOKE communication (SPOKE routers can communicate directly without traffic passing through the HUB)

 ---

 REMOTE-ACCESS VPNs

-- Whereas SITE-TO-SITE VPNs are used to make a POINT-TO-POINT connection between TWO SITES over the Internet, REMOTE-ACCESS VPNs are used to allow end devices (PCs, Mobile Phone) to access the company’s internal resources securely over the Internet
+- Whereas site-to-site VPNs are used to make a POINT-TO-POINT connection between two sites over the Internet, REMOTE-ACCESS VPNs are used to allow end devices (PCs, Mobile Phone) to access the company’s internal resources securely over the Internet
 - Remote-access VPNs typically use TLS (TRANSPORT LAYER SECURITY)
     - TLS is also what provides security for HTTPS (HTTP SECURE)
     - TLS was formerly known as SSL (Secure Socket Layer) and developed by Netscape, but it was renamed to TLS when it was standardized by the IETF
 - VPN client software  (for example Cisco AnyConnect) is installed on end devices (for example company-provided laptops that employees use to work from home)
-- These end devices then form SECURE TUNNELS to one of the company’s routers / FIREWALLS acting as a TLS SERVER
+- These end devices then form secure tunnels to one of the company’s routers / FIREWALLS acting as a TLS SERVER
 - This allows the END USERS to securely access RESOURCES on the company’s INTERNAL network without being directly connected to the company network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f4a77cb7-9d42-4daa-9a25-630c0fb260cf)